 These media sources are slight to moderately conservative in bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor conservative causes.
 These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

-- Overall, we rate the Tulsa World Right-Center Biased based on reasonably editorial positions that slightly favor the right.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
+- Overall, we rate the Tulsa World Right-Center Biased based on reasonable editorial positions that slightly favor the right.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.

 Bias Rating: RIGHT-CENTER